argoproj/argo-cd/docs/user-guide/config-management-plugins.md

     is 90s.
 So if you increase the repo server timeout greater than 90s, be sure to set `ARGOCD_EXEC_TIMEOUT` on the sidecar.

+## Debugging a CMP

+If you are actively developing a sidecar-installed CMP, keep a few things in mind:

+1) If you are mounting plugin.yaml from a ConfigMap, you will have to restart the repo-server Pod so the plugin will pick up the changes.
+2) If you have baked plugin.yaml into your image, you will have to build, push, and force a re-pull of that image on the repo-server Pod so the plugin will pick up the changes.
+If you are using `:latest`, the Pod will always pull the new image.
+If you're using a different, static tag, set `imagePullPolicy: Always` on the CMP's sidecar container.
+3) CMP errors are cached by the repo-server in Redis.
+Restarting the repo-server Pod will not clear the cache.
+Always do a "Hard Refresh" when actively developing a CMP so you have the latest output.

 ## Plugin tar stream exclusions

 In order to increase the speed of manifest generation, certain files and folders can be excluded from being sent to your